-Crucifixes hide God’s character: To some Protestants, one of the great dangers of images of Christ is that the person imagines the depiction while in prayer.
-If a person imagines God in their mind the way he is portrayed in a piece of art, or on a wall decoration, or on a necklace, that is idolatry.
+Crucifixes hide God’s character: To some Protestants, one of the great dangers of images of Christ is that the person imagines the depiction while praying.
+If a person imagines God in their mind the way he is portrayed in a piece of art on wall decorations or on a necklace, that is idolatry.

 Crucifixes hide God’s victory: The clear teaching of the New Testament is that Christ rose from the dead three days after his crucifixion.
 The Gospel stories conclude with Christ’s resurrection, not his death.
 His body no longer hangs on a cross because he physically rose to new life.

-While some Protestants are persuaded that these arguments are true, those who use the images in worship, as decoration, on pendants, and in other displays, don’t believe they are breaking the second commandment.
+While some Protestants are persuaded that these arguments are true, those who use the images in worship, as decoration, on pendants, and in other displays don’t believe they are breaking the second commandment.
 Those who use crucifixes don’t believe they are rebelling against God; they believe they are honoring him.

-Didn’t Christ choose to physical represent God when he became flesh?
-Catholics, and some Protestants, argue that when Christ became a human being he assumed a physical form, so it is permissible for people to remember him in that way.
+Didn’t Christ choose to physically represent God when he became flesh?
+Catholics, and some Protestants, argue that when Christ became a human being, he assumed a physical form, so it is permissible for people to remember him in that way.

 Key term | rosary: The rosary is a devotional prayer in Catholicism, which includes the Hail Mary and the Lord’s Prayer.
 The word also describes the string of beads that Catholics use to aid them in praying.